 Acid is secreted by parietal cells in the proximal two thirds (body) of the stomach.
 Gastric acid aids digestion by creating the optimal pH for pepsin and gastric lipase and by stimulating pancreatic bicarbonate secretion.
 Acid secretion is initiated by food: the thought, smell, or taste of food effects vagal stimulation of the gastrin-secreting G cells located in the distal one third (antrum) of the stomach.
 The arrival of protein to the stomach further stimulates gastrin output.
 Circulating gastrin triggers the release of histamine from enterochromaffin-like cells in the body of the stomach.
 Histamine stimulates the parietal cells via their H2 receptors.
 The parietal cells secrete acid, and the resulting drop in pH causes the antral D cells to release somatostatin, which inhibits gastrin release (negative feedback control).

 Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
-Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical toxins (eg, metals, plant substances).
+Most cases are infectious, although gastroenteritis may occur after ingestion of drugs, medications, and chemical toxins (eg, metals, plant substances).
 Acquisition may be foodborne, waterborne, person-to-person spread, or occasionally through zoonotic spread.
-In the US, an estimated 1 in 6 people contracts foodborne illness each year.
+In the United States, an estimated 1 in 6 people contracts foodborne illness each year.
 Symptoms include anorexia, nausea, vomiting, diarrhea, and abdominal discomfort.
 Diagnosis is clinical or by stool culture, although polymerase chain reaction testing and immunoassays are increasingly used.
-Treatment is symptomatic, although some parasitic and some bacterial infections require specific anti-infective therapy.
+Treatment is supportive and directed at symptoms, but some parasitic and some bacterial infections require specific anti-infective therapy.